 Varieties Of Japanese Soy Sauces Or Shoyu

 In Japan, there is a vast variety of soy sauces.
 Not all soy sauces are precisely the same.
-And different types of soy sauce can have different use.
-When cooking or eating Japanese food, it is good to know about the different varieties of Japanese soy sauces.
+And different types of soy sauce can have a different use.
+When cooking or eating Japanese food, it is good to know about the different varieties of Japanese soy sauce.

 Japanese soy sauce can be light, light, dark, and thick.
 There are so many wide varieties of Japanese soy sauce; when cooking, eating, or traveling to Japan, it is good to know and discover all the types.